-As of 2022 the Kingdom had 29 insurers, takaful (Islamic insurance) providers and reinsurers, as well as 179 brokers and other service providers.
+Kingdom had 29 insurers, takaful (Islamic insurance) providers and reinsurers, as well as 179 brokers and other service providers.
 In addition to the pandemic’s effect on the economy, in recent years insurance operators have encountered volatility in oil prices, intense competition, and constrained fiscal and business spending (see How Digital Technology Adopting Can Help GCC Insurance Companies).

 Long-term direction is detailed in the country’s Vision 2030 development plan and targets a growing and maturing sector through consolidation, digitalisation and overall capacity building.

 Like insurers worldwide who responded to the global Covid-19 pandemic by updating their operations and leveraging insurance technology (insurtech), many Saudi insurance companies have entered a period of rapid digitalisation and modernisation.